 Welcome to the Marlo Fishing Guide.
 The Marlo estuary is widely considered one of the best bream fishing locations in all of Victoria.
-It’s a 4 1/2 hour drive or 400 kilometres east of Melbourne and 15 minutes away from the closet main township Orbost but well worth the trip.
+It’s a 4 1/2 hour drive or 400 kilometers east of Melbourne and 15 minutes away from the closest main township Orbost but well worth the trip.
 The word Marlo is an aboriginal term meaning white clay.
 It’s an all year round fishing location with lots of bream the system is very clean and the bream grow too big sizes.
 This is the very reason why premiere events such as the ABT and Hobie fishing tournaments are hosted here regularly.
 It’s a great spot for kayakers and small boats, which is why we see many Bream fishing videos and reports generated from this location.

 Things to do at Marlo

-Marlo is a small township consisting of a pub, tackle store, general store and caravan park.
+Marlo is a small township consisting of a pub, tackle store, general store, and caravan park.
 At the end of the main street on beach road is the main boat ramp and a jetty which is great for land base fishing.
 East Gippsland is a beautiful location surrounded by beaches, lakes, and rivers.
-It’s truly a magnificent location for those who love the outdoors, camping, scenic views, mountainside walks and recreational water activities.
-Close by there is a good range of shops, cafes, restaurants and accommodation including the Marlo hotel.
+It’s truly a magnificent location for those who love the outdoors, camping, scenic views, mountainside walks, and recreational water activities.
+Close by there is a good range of shops, cafes, restaurants, and accommodations including the Marlo hotel.
 There are many playgrounds for the kids including Patterson Park.
 Nearby attractions include the Lakes entrance beach, Buchan caves, Footbridge mini golf center, Art gallery, Wyanga park winery, Lakes entrance boat cruises, and fishing charters, Griffiths seashell museum, Raymond island.
 Nearby townships include Lakes Entrance, Paynesville, Bairnsdale, Metung,